MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-monthly.md

 layout: null
 ---

 Create a monthly recurring schedule that generates audits at specified intervals on a particular day of the month.
-This endpoint allows you to set up automated audit creation with flexible monthly recurrence patterns.
+This endpoint enables setting up automated audit creation with flexible monthly recurrence patterns.

 ## Parameters